fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 Logging is accomplished by adding code to your application that will tell you what parts of the application are being used and if there are any errors.

-Logging can be as simple as writing the info text to a file, however using a logging framework such as [log4net](https://logging.apache.org/log4net/) or [NLog](http://nlog-project.org/) provide a lot of functionality out of the box.
+Logging can be as simple as writing the info text to a file, though using a logging framework such as [log4net](https://logging.apache.org/log4net/) or [NLog](http://nlog-project.org/) provides additional functionality out of the box.

 At Mingle we used log4net for application logging.
 We used the rolling file appender and kept a log file for each day of the month.